 How To Make A Media Kit The Right Way?

 Alright.
 So far we have covered what exactly is a media kit and why it’s crucial for you to have a dedicated page on your website where your media kit resides.
 But what about making a media kit?

 You can read and view media kits all day long and put off actually creating one.
 We get it.
 A media kit is your gateway to huge brand partnerships and publicity.
 You don’t want to mess it up by creating an average looking media kit; you want it to be perfect!

 Well, today is your lucky day.
 We have created a media kit template just for you.

 Want to make your media kit visually appealing?
 Want to add a product video, upload media files, attach cloud files, show your press mentions, or maybe get funky and add a GIF?!
 No problem, we got you covered!

 Bit is a new age cloud-based document collaboration tool that helps teams create, manage and track documents.
-Bit documents are modern looking and responsive and allow you to create media kits, business plan, meeting agenda, fact sheet, project proposal, investor deck and all sorts of personal and professional documents easily.
+Bit documents are modern looking and responsive and allow you to create press pages, media kits, business plans, meeting agenda, fact sheet, project proposal, investor deck and all sorts of personal and professional documents easily.

 However, Bit offers a better, easier and more interactive way of sharing your media kit assets with journalists and reporters by creating a dynamic media kit document.
-You can directly embed links to your cloud files- your logos, videos, audio files, articles, PDFs, social media posts, etc. in your Bit Media Kit.
+You can directly embed links to your cloud files- your logos, videos, audio files, articles, PDFs, social media posts, etc. in your Bit-Media Kit.
 No need to share separate folders and links to files that reside someplace else.
-Give everything to your audience at one place by creating your media kit with Bit.
+Give everything to your audience in one place by creating your media kit with Bit.

 You can embed a lead capture form to your media kit document and can share it with clients and prospects with a trackable link.
 Which means that whenever someone opens your document, you’ll get a notification!
 In this way, you can follow up on reporters and brands easily and keep the conversations going!